thebyteio/vs-code-docker-training/04-power-user/power-user.md

 ## 1. Bootstrap a New Project

-First, we will boostrap our Python Flask project.
+First, we will bootstrap our Python Flask project.

 1. Checkout this repo locally where you have VS Code installed `git clone https://github.com/thebyteio/vs-code-docker-training.git`
 2. Open VS Code